okeshawarz/prospectus/tier1_waiver_request.md

 Dear Professor Ash,

-I am writing this leter to formally request an extension to Tier I funding status as outlined in the Department Chair's memo regarding Tier I waivers.
+I am writing this letter to formally request an extension to Tier I funding status as outlined in the Department Chair's memo regarding Tier I waivers.

 As you know, for personal reasons between Academic Years 2016-2018, I was